-New Romero Britto Collection Allows Collectors to Take His Sculptures Home
+This Romero Britto Collection Allows Collectors to Take His Large-Scale Sculptures Home

 Romero Britto is an artist who’s never been afraid of exploring new mediums.
 During his illustrious career, he’s created everything from paintings to Absolut bottles to Super Bowl shows.

-But, when Britto released a limited-edition sculpture titled “Lovely Dog” last year, it was an eye-opening moment for his collectors.
+But, when Britto released a limited-edition sculpture titled “Lovely Dog” in 2018, it was an eye-opening moment for his collectors.

 “It sold out almost immediately,” says Park West Gallery Director David Gorman.
 “Britto fans couldn’t get enough of ‘Lovely Dog,’ and it made us aware that there is a huge demand for three-dimensional imagery from Britto.”

-Thanks to that overwhelming public interest, Britto has released a brand-new collection of sculptures through Park West—sculptures that bring to life some of the artist’s most famous designs.
+Thanks to that overwhelming public interest, Britto released a collection of sculptures through Park West—sculptures that bring to life some of the artist’s most famous designs.

 Many of these new sculptures were inspired by Britto’s grand-scale sculptural installations all over the world.